gkaf89/NCC-Trainings/docs/openmp/exercise-1.md

         $ ./Hello-World-Serial

         // output
-        $ Hello world from master thread
+        $ Hello world from the master thread
         ```

     === "Serial-version (FORTRAN)"